 The island is steeped in history, and the crumbling remnants of many ancient temples still stand watch across Naxos.
 The giant Portara doorway in Naxos town, the temple of Demeter Sangri, and the Temple of Dionysus are all worth adding to your Naxos sightseeing agenda.

 The azure waters that encircle Naxos hide as much beauty beneath their depths as they do on the surface.
 Naxos is a Diver’s paradise.

 The colourful coral reefs, as well as the remnants of old torpedo bombers and wartime seaplanes, can be explored beneath the surface.
 You will find various diving companies and tour operators scattered across the island.

-Paros is one of the most popular stopping points on a Greek island adventure.
-It is essentially the third most popular destination after Santorini and Mykonos.
+Paros is one of the most popular stopping points on a Greek island hopping adventure.
+It is essentially the third most popular destination in the Cyclades islands after Santorini and Mykonos.
 Although the island is gaining a reputation for its nightlife, it is much more than that.

 Highlights of Visiting Paros

 The villages of Naoussa, Lefkes, and Parikia are places of interesting contrasts.
 Here, traditional island life meets contemporary modern living.
 In Naxos, you will find eclectic-themed cocktail bars that sit beside quaint ouzerias and tavernas frequented by old-timers.

 Don’t miss the church of 100 doors (Panagia Ekatontapiliani).
 This is one of the most important churches in all of Greece.
 As far as beaches go, it’s Kolymbithres and the secluded coast of Glyfa, that steal the show.